blauerberg/dropfabrik/README.md

 $ docker-compose up -d
 ```

-if you use linux host, you have to fix permissions for your drupal directory with:
+if you use Linux host, you have to fix permissions for your Drupal directory with:
 ```bash
 $ docker-compose exec php chown -R www-data:www-data /var/www/html/sites/default
 ```

-Access your drupal site.
+Access your Drupal site.
 ```bash
 $ open http://localhost # or open http://localhost on your browser.
 ```